-There are a number of cynics who believe that the trucking industry is stagnating.
+Several cynics believe that the trucking industry is stagnating.
 The number of drivers is shrinking, legislation is keeping people from getting into trucking, hours are being restricted, and self-driving trucks have everyone facing a big unknown future.
-Yet in spite of all that, people are making large investments in the trucking, because they see that the role truckers play will be extremely important in the upcoming years.
+Yet despite all that, people are making large investments in trucking, because they see that the role truckers play will be extremely important in the upcoming years.

 Buffett’s Big Investments

 Warren Buffett is known for his large investment deals.
 His decisions and investments are used to gauge which industries are going to experience growth.
 A couple of weeks ago, Warren Buffett placed capital into the nation’s largest truck stop chain, Pilot Flying J. By 2023, Buffett will gain an 80 percent ownership in the chain.

 California Cartage is about to be purchased by NFI Industries.
 This will see a change in ownership of one of the biggest trucking families, the Browns, who founded Cal Cartage in 1944.
 This was a well-thought-out decision, as the Browns are looking to retire from the trucking industry, and NFI Industries were long thought to be the only ones who carried a similar passion and vision for trucking.

 New companies are also gearing their efforts toward the trucking industry.
 Right now, investments are being made to research and develop technology that not only makes compliance easier with federal regulations, as with ELD legislation, but other subtle and non-intrusive innovations to help make trucking easier and safer for drivers.
 Improvements in monitoring engine wear and tear, for instance, will reduce the cost of maintenance.
 Freight bill factoring is even moving into the digital age, allowing truckers and fleet owners to convert invoices to cash right from their cell phones.
 With all of these investments, Wall Street and transportation experts are anticipating the trucking industry to see a lot of activity and growth in the years to come.